 - To invest in students with the potential to make positive, sustainable social impact

 - To promote problem-solving through the development of sustainable ventures

-- To promote enterprise development for the quadruple bottom-line (people, planet, profit, and peace).
+- To support enterprise development for the quadruple bottom-line (people, planet, profit, and peace)

-Students will be asked to work with a mentor, who could be either faculty or a member of the CPC Executive Advisory Committee.
+Students will also be given the opportunity to work with a mentor.
 See the mentorship page for more information.